← Back to Learn

 Deep Reading vs Skimming

 Not all reading produces the same cognitive effects.
-Maryanne Wolf and others have argued that extended deep reading — sustained engagement with long-form text requiring tracking of complex argument or narrative over many pages — exercises cognitive capacities that short-form, hypertext, or skimming-based reading does not.
+Maryanne Wolf and others have argued that extended deep reading — sustained engagement with long-form text — exercises cognitive capacities that short-form, hypertext, or skimming-based reading does not.
 The executive attention required to follow an argument across a chapter, the working memory demanded by narrative complexity, and the inference-drawing required by dense prose all provide cognitive exercise that scanning social media or reading summaries does not replicate.

 This argument has practical implications for the trend toward shorter, more fragmented reading.
 The cognitive benefits of reading are probably not uniform across reading formats — they are concentrated in the extended, deep engagement that long-form reading requires.